Boren/pokemongo-iv-renamer/README.md

 -a can be either 'ptc' or 'google'

+If you want to reset names to original ones pass the flag "--clear"

 ## Credits
 - [tejado](https://github.com/tejado) for the API
 - [PokemonGo-Bot People](https://github.com/PokemonGoF/PokemonGo-Bot) for some of the code